moloch--/RootTheBox/README.md

 -   Admin Username `admin` Password `rootthebox`
 -   Player Username `player` Password `rootthebox`

+If you’re using RootTheBox, please ★Star this repository to show your interest!

 ## Features

 -   Team Play or Individual Play